Virignia has been climbing both indoors and outdoors for the past 5 years.

 For lead outdoor climbing you need all the gear for indoor climbing plus the following:

 - Nut tool

 Buying the right rope is of paramount importance for your safety.
 Buy only from reputable sellers, such as Black Diamond.
-I bought this about a year ago and it still serves me well.
+I bought this Black Diamond rope about a year ago and it still serves me well.
 It is certified by the Union Internationale des Associations d’Alpinisme (UIAA), which is a federation responsible for testing the safety of climbing ropes.
 If the rope you are interested in doesn’t have the UIAA standard, do not buy it!
-Purchasing a cheap rope will save you a few bucks but it could cost you your health or even life.
-Black Diamond rope
+Purchasing a cheap rope will save you a few bucks but it could cost you your health or even your life.

 The Black Diamond rope is dynamic, which means that it stretches when the climber falls.
 Pay attention to whether the rope you are buying is dynamic or static, as the latter does not absorb the impact of falls.
 Static ropes are not suitable for climbing.

 Pay attention to what size you choose.
-A 40-metre rope should be enough for most beginner's climbs, however later on in your climbing adventure you may need a longer one.
+A 40-metre rope should be enough for most beginner climbs; however, later on in your climbing adventure, you may need a longer one.
 Remember that the rope should be at least double the climb you want to tackle.
-In other words, with a 40-metre rope you can climb a 20-metre pitch.
+In other words, with a 40-metre rope, you can climb a 20-metre pitch.
 On the other hand, a longer rope weighs more and chances are that as a beginner you won’t need that additional length anyway.
 Before deciding on the rope, check how tall the climbs you want to tackle are.

 Useful tip: guidebooks usually contain information about what size of nuts you need for your route, so that you don’t have to carry all your nuts with you at all times.